 It is Nordiq Canada's policy to ensure that at Nordiq Canada sponsored events of national and international stature, essential services are provided to athletes, coaches and spectators in both official languages.
 Translation must be available for critical functions (e.g. Team Captains' Meetings, Race Notices, Stadium Announcements and web site notices).

 7.4 Internet Access

-It is recommended that high speed wireless internet service be available to athletes and coaches at the event site.
+It is recommended that high speed wireless internet service be available to manage essential services of the races and event.

 8.0 Warming, Waxing and Testing Facilities

 8.1 Warming and Waxing Facilities